replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 #### KOTS

-This check runs on online installs and upgrades with KOTS:
+This check runs on online (not airgap) installs and upgrades with KOTS:

 * The Replicated API is accessible/reachable.

-## Customizing Host Preflights

-While kURL includes default host preflights, these host preflights can be customized in various ways.
-For more information, check out the documentation on [customizing host preflights](/docs/create-installers/host-preflights).